 How many photos will I receive?

 I don't really sell my photography by "the number of images" so there is no limit, fixed, or guaranteed number of images that you will receive.
-I do not measure success by quantity, but rather by quality.
-It’s one of the differences between professional photography, and an amateur that just “clicks” away, hoping to get a nice picture.
-However, the main factors are the number of subjects/groups, and the demeanor of the subjects.
-Generally, you'll receive approximately 25-35 images from a one hour beach portrait session, but it depends on the size and demeanor of the group.
+I do not just click-away at any old thing just so you have more photos, that's not what I offer.
+What I'm trying to achieve are images that capture a moment, that you'd like to have framed, and displayed in your home.
+Generally, you'll receive approximately 25-30 edited images from a one hour beach portrait session, but it depends on the size and demeanor of the group.

 How will I receive my photos?